Eileen Stevens

-Eileen Frances Stevens (born January 7, 1982) is an American actress based in New York City, having done voice work for 4Kids Entertainment, DuArt Film and Video and NYAV Post.
+Eileen Stevens is an American actress based in New York City, having done voice work for DuArt Film and Video and NYAV Post.
 Stevens' first major role in an anime series was Belldandy in Ah!
 My Goddess.
 In 2011, she was cast as the lead role of Iris in Pokémon Black & White.
 Stevens has also voiced several Yu-Gi-Oh! anime characters, including Leo, Luna and Sherry LeBlanc (5D's; third season onwards), Tori Meadows (Zexal) and Sora Perse (Arc-V).
 Other than anime dubbing and theatre, Eileen has also done audiobooks and commercials.

+She has a MS from Hunter College.